Everest Base Camp Trek - 12 Days

 Solo trekkers and group bookings

-Our treks run with a minimum of two people.
+Our treks run with a minimum of one person.
 If you're travelling alone, we can connect you with other solo trekkers and organise an open group trek.
 Once you confirm, your group trek is posted on our website so others from around the world can join.
 This way, every trek becomes your own personal holiday in the Himalayas.

 Why book with us